niklasvincent/putaspot/README.markdown

 * expiration: After this period (seconds) the content will no longer be listed.

 * distance: Allowed distance to "discover" as a user.
 Defaults to about 250 meters.

+* explore_distance: Limit for Google map refresh at zoom/pan.
+Defaults to about 10 miles.

 * api_key: Soundcloud API key <http://developers.soundcloud.com/>